 My book, Infonomics: How to Monetize, Manage, and Measure Information for Competitive Advantage, is now available on Amazon (publication: September 2017).

-Category: big-data cdo data-governance data-management data-quality digital-business infonomics information-management information-monetization monetization
+Category: cdo data-and-analytics-strategies data-governance data-management data-quality digital-business infonomics information-management information-monetization monetization

 Tags: accounting asset asset-management big-data business-intelligence cdo chief-data-officer data-governance data-management data-monetization data-value infonomics information-asset information-governance information-management information-value intangibles monetization valuation